RafaGago/mini-async-log-c/readme.md

 These are like printf strings where the length related specifiers are detected automatically.
 So you never need to specify e.g hh, llu, d, etc.

-All the strings inside the braces will be passed internally to print as format modifiers, e.g.
+All the strings inside the braces will be passed internally to printf as format modifiers, e.g.

 > "this is a fixed 8 char width zero padded integer: {08}"